wp-plugins/dobsondev-shortcodes/readme.txt

 [embedTwitch username="your-username" width="###" height="###"]

 This Shortcode will embed a Twitch stream into the page.
 The username attribute is the Twitch Stream's username, which can be found at the end of the URL of the stream.
 An example would be [http://twitch.tv/day9tv](http://twitch.tv/day9tv).
 The username for this stream is "day9tv", so that would be entered.
 The username is a required attribute.
 The width and height attributes will set the size of the embedded stream, and both are optional attributes.
 If they are not entered the width will default to 620 and the height will default to 378.

+**Embed Twitch Stream Chat**

+[embedTwitchChat username="your-username" width="###" height="###"]

+This Shortcode will embed a Twitch stream's chat into the page.
+The username attribute is the Twitch Stream's username, which can be found at the end of the URL of the stream.
+An example would be [http://twitch.tv/day9tv](http://twitch.tv/day9tv).
+The username for this stream is "day9tv", so that would be entered.
+The username is a required attribute.
+The width and height attributes will set the size of the embedded chat, and both are optional attributes.
+If they are not entered the width will default to 350 and the height will default to 500.

 **Embed YouTube Video**